vincentrose88/readthedocs_sandbox/docs/index.md

+# AIDR Best practice

-# From "It works on my machine" to "It works."
+*From "It works on my machine" to "It works."*

 ## How to use